 The Scottish Government has published a route map for Scotland's journey out of lockdown and back to our normal way of life.
 This can be read in full here: https://www.gov.scot/publications/coronavirus-covid-19-framework-decision-making-scotlands-route-map-through-out-crisis/

 If you do leave your home, then you must follow all necessary social distancing and hygiene measures.
-These include keeping around 2 metres away from other people outside of your immediate household, taking care not to touch your face, and washing your hands.
+These include keeping around 2 metres away from other people outside of your immediate household, taking care not to touch your face, and regularly washing your hands or using hand sanitiser.

-Face coverings are now mandatory on all public transport, including taxis and private hire cabs, buses, trains, the Glasgow subway, planes, and enclosed areas on ferries.
-Face coverings help to reduce the transmission of the virus.
-There are exemptions for those who are unable to wear face coverings for health reasons, and they should not be used for children under the age of 5 years old.
+Face coverings are now mandatory when entering shops and on all public transport, including taxis and private hire cabs, buses, trains, etc. There are exemptions for those who are unable to wear face coverings for health reasons, and they should not be used for children under the age of 5 years old.
+Face coverings will help us reduce the transmission of the virus.

-You and up to two other households are now able to meet another household out of doors - for example, in a park or private garden.
-The total number of people between two households should be a maximum of 8.
-You should not meet with more than two households at a time per day.
-You also avoid going into someone else's house, though you can if necessary enter to use the toilet - subject to strict hygiene measures.
+Up to 5 other households are now able to meet another household out of doors - for example, in a park or private garden.
+The total number of people between 5 households should be a maximum of 15.
+A maximum of 8 people from up to 3 different households can meet indoors, and this can include overnight stays.
+However, please continue to observe social distancing when meeting other households.
+It is recommended adults do not meet with more than 4 different households per day.

-Street access retail (ie. high street shops) and indoor workplaces can now re-open with guidance implemented.
-Interiors of shopping centres / malls remain closed for non-essential shops.
+Non-essential retail (ie. high street shops) and indoor workplaces can now re-open with guidance implemented.
+This now includes shopping malls.
+However, face masks are mandatory when entering shops.
+Non-compliance may result in a penalty.

 Garden centres and plant nurseries can re-open some of their services.
 Outdoor markets can also re-open.